HuangJianlang/newsapp/README.md

 This is a  newsapp based on Springboot and Vue.
 This repository is backend modules.

-This app is deployed at http://trojanvps.site:3000
+This app is deployed at http://trojanvps.site:3000 (Recommand using mobile phone)

 Feel free to try it!